Design, construction, and testing of the PandaX-xT cryogenics system: Experimental results and discussion

 \subsection{Performance of the emergency $LN_{2}$ cooler}

 Before the 1-tonne liquid xenon detector was commissioned, a test was conducted using the test tower equipped with a heater to evaluate the emergency $LN_{2}$ cooler.
-Approximately 15 kg of xenon was first liquefied using the AL600 coldhead and then transferred into the inner liquid chamber of the test tower.
+Approximately 15~kg of xenon was first liquefied using the AL600 coldhead and then transferred into the inner liquid chamber of the test tower.
 The system was subsequently operated overnight to establish a stable thermal condition for the test.
-For safety during testing, the inner pressure was maintained at approximately 161 kPa using a 30 W heater.
-The upper and lower pressure thresholds for the $LN_{2}$ inlet valve were set to 190 kPa and 150 kPa, respectively.
-Subsequently, the AL600 cryocooler was turned off, and a series of tests were conducted at different heating powers (500 W and 1500 W) by heating the liquid xenon in the inner chamber of the test tower.
+For safety during testing, the inner pressure was maintained at approximately 161~kPa using a 30 W heater.
+The upper and lower pressure thresholds for the $LN_{2}$ inlet valve were set to 190~kPa and 150~kPa, respectively.
+Subsequently, the AL600 cryocooler was turned off, and a series of tests were conducted at different heating powers (500~W and 1500~W) by heating the liquid xenon in the inner chamber of the test tower.
 The results are shown in Figure~\ref{fig:cooler-ln2}.
 As the heating power increased, the pressure rose more rapidly.
-At a heating power of 1500 W, the emergency $LN_{2}$ cooling system was still able to maintain stable operation, indicating a cooling capacity exceeding 1500 W at the liquid xenon temperature.
+At a heating power of 1500~W, the emergency $LN_{2}$ cooling system was still able to maintain stable operation, indicating a cooling capacity exceeding 1500~W at the liquid xenon temperature.
+This also confirms the validity of our theoretical design, as the measured cooling power of the liquid nitrogen coil exceeds 1500~W, which aligns well with the designed value of 1700~W.

 Therefore, this new designed $LN_{2}$ cooler shows high cooling power, and it can handle emergency cases of unexpected power-off and malfunction of cryocoolers for future PandaX-xT experiment.